12turnbullb/aws-react-bedrock-nlq/README.md

 In this sample project, we use DynamoDB to store chat history for each chat session, which is defined as the period between page refreshes.
 Each time the page is refreshed, a new session ID is created and the chats are stored according to that session ID.

-We have two function in our Lambda script, one to write chat history to dynamoDB and one to read from it.

 ## Security

 ### Restrict Access by IP

-cdk.json lists the specific IPs to restrict API access to your AWS resources through the AWS Web Application Firewall (WAF).
+The cdk.json file lists specific IPs to restrict access to your AWS resources through the AWS Web Application Firewall (WAF).
 By default the WAF allows all IPv4 traffic.
 Updates these IPs if neccesary.

-backend/cdk.json (API Gateway)
+- backend/cdk.json (API Gateway WAF IP Restriction)
-frontend/cdk.json (Cloudfront)
+- frontend/cdk.json (Cloudfront WAF IP Restriction)

 ## Testing